stylelint/stylelint-config-standard/README.md

 Simply add a `"rules"` key to your config, then add your overrides and additions there.

-For example, to use the `ignoreAtRules` option of `at-rule-no-unknown`, change the `indentation` to tabs, turn off the `number-leading-zero` rule and whitelist specific units:
+For example, to add the `at-rule-no-unknown` rule and use its `ignoreAtRules` option, change the `indentation` to tabs, turn off the `number-leading-zero` rule and add the `unit-whitelist` rule:

 ```json
 {